Uuvana-Studios/longvinter-linux-server/README.md

   - AdminSteamID=76561198965966997 11859676569976596

 ## Run the server

-Start the server with shell script
+### Start the server manually with shell script
-- `sh ~/longvinter-linux-server/LongvinterServer.sh`
+- `sh /home/steam/longvinter-linux-server/LongvinterServer.sh`

+### Start the server automatically with Systemd
+- `$ cp /home/steam/longvinter-linux-server/longvinter.service /etc/systemd/system/longvinter.service`
+- `$ systemctl daemon-reload`

+Now, how to use it:
+- `$ systemctl start longvinter.service` (Starts the server)
+- `$ systemctl stop longvinter.service` (Stops the server)
+- `$ systemctl enable longvinter.service` (Everytime you reboot the machine it starts on boot)
+- `$ systemctl status longvinter.service` (Checks the latest 20 lines on the server console)

 If the console shows these lines at the bottom after startup your server has started corretly
 ```